mohn93/ios_ulink_sdk/README.md

 ## Support

-For support, please contact support@ulink.com or visit our documentation at https://docs.ulink.com
+For support, please contact support@ulink.ly or visit our documentation at https://docs.ulink.com